 - You store less than 5,000 pounds of a solid hazardous material or less than 550 gallons of a liquid hazardous material that is classified solely as an irritant or sensitizer (see Section 5194 of Title 8 of the California Code of Regulation).

 - You store an aggregate capacity of less than 1,320 gallons for either fluid in a hydraulic system or oil-filled electrical equipment that is not contiguous to an electric facility.

 - You store less than 1,000 cubic feet of a compressed gas, that is an inert gas classified solely as an irritant or sensitizer (see Section 5194 of Title 8 of the California Code of Regulations), carbon dioxide, non-flammable refrigerant gases used in refrigeration systems, gases used in fire suppression systems.

 - The only reportable substance is fuel stored in an emergency generator that will be on-site for 90 days or less and the business submits a HMBP Exemption Application for Temporary Emergency Generator Deployment and obtains a 90-day CUPA permit.
+Please note that a CUPA Permit is not required if the temporary emergency generator deployment is less than 30 days.
 Due to the potential time-sensitive nature of an emergency generator deployment and the permit application approval process, the public is advised to contact the CUPA to request information regarding these permit applications and for the purpose of providing input.

 Submitting a Business Plan